Single-molecule and single-cell biophysics

 Microfluidic device for label-free cell sorting.
 Adapted from Tran et al., Lab on a Chip (2017).

 We explore novel techniques and approaches to studying how molecular motors work, and to develop technical uses of biological motors.
 Molecular motors are complex protein assemblies (typically tens of nanometers in size) that use chemical energy (ATP) to perform mechanical tasks such as transport within living cells.
-From a physics point of view, molecular motors are interesting because they function fundamentally different from macroscopic, man-made machines, for example because they use random, thermal fluctuations (diffusion) as part of their operation.
+From a physics point of view, molecular motors are interesting.
+They function fundamentally differently from macroscopic, man-made machines, for example, they use random, thermal fluctuations (diffusion) as part of their operation.
 From a technical point of view, molecular motors may eliminate the need for external pumps in lab-on-a-chip applications, allowing extreme miniaturization.

 We pursue two key directions of research.
 In the first, we use a bottom-up approach to help elucidate the engineering principles of molecular motors.
 Supported by numerical modelling, we aim to construct artificial, bio-molecular motors using building blocks such as proteins and DNA.
 One advantage of this approach is that our artificial motors are based on relatively simple, well-known designs, making it easier to understand structure-function relationships.